 Find out how to leave a comment on a blog post or submit a blog idea.

 Comments are intended to add to the conversation around a blog post.
 We welcome comments on all blog posts and will accept any reasonable or constructive comment or criticism that contributes to debate.
-If you have a substantial point to make, consider submitting a blog idea using the Contributions Policy.
+If you have a substantial point to make, consider reviewing the Contributions Policy and submitting a blog idea.

 - Email privacy: Email addresses are required for commenting, and they are not published on the blog, nor shared.
 They may be used by the blog editors to privately contact the commenter.